wayhall/dsc-data-pipeline-lab/README.md

 # Data Pipline Lab

 ### Objectives
-- To create a mock pipeline based on the business model that students choose
+- To assess a situation on whether to move a legacy system to a cloud system

 ### Introduction